bigfont/orchard-continuous-integration-demo/README.md

 Continuous integration proof of concept using Orchard CMS, Git, GitHub, and MS Azure Websites.

+## Usuage

 Copy and paste the following two files into your repository root.
 Then push.

 - `.deployment`
 - `deploy.orchard.cmd`
+-
+## More Info

 We create the basic templates for these files by running `azure site deploymentscript --aspWAP src\Orchard.Web\Orchard.csproj -s src\Orchard.sln`.
 Then we modify them to use Orchard's `build\precompiled` functionality.
+If you're interested in the changes, compare `deploy.orchard.cmd` to the out-of-the-box `deploy.cmd`.